The making of a DIY bed frame with built-in storage and a lot of great trips.

 This tactic allows them to begin their expedition early the next morning without suffering from any fatigue caused by long hours on the road.
 All they need to do is have a good breakfast, put on their hiking shoes, douse themselves with mosquito repellent, and they’re off!

 “I like to be self-sufficient and have all my little things nearby.
 In a van, it is even easier and simpler.
-You can go anywhere and go incognito,” Elaine explained.
+You can go anywhere, incognito,” Elaine explained.

 A van is at the mercy of Mother Nature’s whims